zapman449/nitro/README.md

       "verify": false
     }

+Code works with either standalone VPX to HA MPX.
 The code automatically tries to see if the netscaler is an HA Pair, and only will communicate with the current primary.
 You can specify http or https, and if you wish to verify the SSL cert for HTTPS. user and password are fairly obvious.
+Code has not been tested on an Active/Active MPX.
+Could work, might not.

 #### group.json spec:
     {